cmlakin/Machine-Learning-Final-Project----Lakin-Corrina/README.md

     <img src="./TotalValue_vs_SalePrice.png" alt="Size Limit CLI" width="600">
     </p>

-### Sale Price vs Bedrooms
+### Total Value vs Sale Price by Bedrooms

-    I don't think this dataset give accurate information for Triplex's with the information that was gathered.
-The single family homes have the highest increase in sales price as the number of bedrooms increase.
-This is a typical trend.
+    I used a ploty diagram for this.
+It shows where the data is more condensed.
+The thing that I like about this diagram/graph is that you can move it around depending on the direction you would like to view it, but you can also just hover over specific dots to get the information from them.
+I also really like that you are able to zoom in and out on these diagrams/graphs.
 <p align="center">
     <img src="./SalePrice_vs_Bedrooms.png" alt="Size Limit CLI" width="600">
 </p>